seb-sec/seb-sec.github.io/_posts/2020-05-06-pwn-playground.md

 [pwn-playground github](https://github.com/seb-sec/pwn_playground)

-This project has several features to assist in performing different types of exploitation (targetted at C programs, but the concepts apply elsewhere too).
+This project has several features to assist in performing different types of exploitation (targeted at basic C programs, but the concepts apply elsewhere too).

-Also included is a set of python functions using pwntools to assist in interacting with the program so the user can focus on exploitation.
+Also included is a set of python functions using pwntools to assist in interacting with the program, so the user can focus on exploitation.

 Users can adjust the Makefile to change the program protections or target architecture, some basic options are provided as comments.